This website is no longer updated and has been permanently archived. Some links and internal pages may not work.

-Deputy Assistant Secretary for Land and Minerals Management
+Principal Deputy Assistant Secretary for Policy, Management and Budget

 The Department of the Interior is a Cabinet-level agency that manages America's vast natural and cultural resources.
 The Secretary of the Interior heads the Interior Department, which employs 70,000 people, in nine technical bureaus and various offices.